danwdart/websites/posts/linuxs-hardware-support.md

 Lately, I've been hearing a lot about "Linux needs to master .... to beat Windows".
 I'll now show you how that's completely false, and how it already has beaten it, by talking about hardware support.

-Linux has been proved to have the best hardware support around - see [this interview](http://howsoftwareisbuilt.com/2009/11/18/interview-with-greg-kroah-hartman-linux-kernel-devmaintainer/#hardware) with Greg KH who's a kernel dev to see in-depth information.
+Linux has been proved to have the best hardware support around - see [this interview](https://web.archive.org/web/20210224170701/https://howsoftwareisbuilt.com/2009/11/18/interview-with-greg-kroah-hartman-linux-kernel-devmaintainer/) (edit 2021: archived) with Greg KH who's a kernel dev to see in-depth information.
 Linux had most support for hardware first, including:
 \* 64 bit
 \* USB 3.0
 \* Core i7